Learn when Flow Migrator emits native database actions and when SQL, MySQL, OLE DB, AS400, or Nintex Tables patterns still need review.

-Articles in Databases & connectors
+Browse all guides in Databases & connectors.

 When DB2 actions are native vs manual review